A Forum on Well-Being and the Environment

 This event took place: Saturday, June 1, 2013

-National College of Natural Medicine campus, 049 SW Porter St.
+National University of Natural Medicine campus

 From global ecosystems to toxic exposures in the home, Portlanders know their health is tied to the environment.
 Please join the Traditional Roots Institute on Saturday, June 1 as we explore these connections as part of Portland’s host-city celebrations of World Environment Day.